Obstacles in Public Transport: What Solutions for Physical Disability?

 Alternative modes of transport at the public transport rate is often offered in the event of a hazard and to those who cannot use public transport.
 In some cities, a free accompaniment service by qualified members of staff is offered.
 Other cities have also developed an ambulatory ambassador service.
 Disabled users advise and accompany those in need to better understand their difficulties and overcome them.
 Uber and Lyft both provide handicap-accessible transportation.
 Depending on the area, you may need to plan and pay more than a traditional ride.
 However, those private rideshare services can fill occasional needs.

-If leaving the house is often an expedition for people faced with a reduction in mobility, this is not inevitable.
+If leaving the house is often an expedition for people with a physical disability, this is not inevitable.
 As an accessibility actor of your public transport network, you have the power to improve the situation of at least 30% of your users.
-Lifts, access ramps, adapted furniture, real-time information on network accessibility, paperless ticketing, assistance services …, many solutions have proved successfully.
+Lifts, access ramps, adapted furniture, real-time information on network accessibility, paperless ticketing, assistance services…, many solutions have proved successfully.
 Before setting up one or the other, we recommend that you look for feedback and organize a consultation with users of your network with disabilities to identify their difficulties, because what works well somewhere may need to be adapted elsewhere.